I try to make history readable and interesting, warts and all. We must look to the past to understand the present and confront the future.

 Finally, on September 15, another British attack was launched, this time led by the new secret weapon, the tank.
-There were four of them and they were each given a carefully planned route to follow, though, because of the terrain, none got very far.
+There were four of them, and they were each given a carefully planned route to follow, though, because of the terrain, none got very far.
 One by one, they broke down, got hung up on stumps or caught fire.
 As the infantry of both sides hunkered down, barrages of shells rained down on the Germans.
-This was followed by 750 Stoke Mortar rounds, which was immediately followed by the British storming the enemy positions.
+This was followed by 750 Stoke Mortar rounds, which were immediately followed by the British storming the enemy positions.
 This time the Germans retreated or surrendered by the hundreds.
 Although there would be fighting in the area for several more days, High Wood was finally and firmly in British hands.
 During just the last four days of fighting, British casualties were estimated at 4,500.
 As a result of this, Major-General Charles Barter was relieved, as mentioned above, but, oddly enough, he was later knighted for his performance.

 High Wood Today

 Today, High Wood (now called Bois des Fourcaux by the French) still exists, more or less in the same boundaries drawn on Allied and German World War I maps.
-The trees have all grown back and there is a duck pond where the mines were exploded.
+The trees have all grown back, and there is a duck pond where the mines were exploded.
 The countryside is idyllic.
 Along the southwest boundary of the wood sits the London Cemetery and Extension.
-Inside the wood lie the detritus of war: buried tools, rusting equipment, steel helmets, wire and weapons, unexploded munitions, although the last rusting remains of the tanks have been removed.
+Inside the wood lie the detritus of war: buried tools, rusting equipment, steel helmets, wire and weapons, and unexploded munitions, although the last rusting remains of the tanks have been removed.

-Also in that 75 wooded acres are buried the remains of 8,000 to 10,000 unidentified British and German soldiers.
-High Wood became a huge anonymous mass grave.
+Also, in that 75 wooded acres are buried the remains of 8,000 to 10,000 unidentified British and German soldiers.
+High Wood became a huge, anonymous mass grave.

 © 2012 David Hunt